Mselogic/Mselogic/README.md

-## Hi there 👋 my name is Mckyle Selogic
+## Helo 👋 my name is Mckyle Selogic
 Im a BACS Major at Wright State University

 Some Things I want to acomplish

-  1.Pass my current classes
+  - Pass my current classes

-  2.Learn Guitar
+  - Learn Guitar

+Some more interesting things about me
+ - I've played saxaphone for 6 years
+ - I want to make my own games and music for them
+ - I'm learning a second language